idia640/presentations/week03/PITCHME.md

 ---
 ## Take-away

 Understanding users in context is a broad topic of great importance in UX.
-Tease out patterns by close observation.
+Tease out patterns through close observation.

 ---
 ## Case Study Design